Hi, I'm

 Jed Matangi

-I'm an engineer.
-A maker.
-And someone who's genuinely curious about solving problems.
-I enjoy building things, especially alongside people who care about transforming complex ideas into practical and affordable solutions.
-My approach is hands-on, built on prototyping, experimentation, and iterative design.
-That's how I learn best.
-There's something satisfying about connecting ideas across disciplines to create outcomes that feel both functional and intentional.
-I'm excited to work with teams and individuals who share that curiosity; people who value execution and collaboration, and who want their work to lead to real, tangible impact.
+I’m an engineer and a maker, someone who genuinely likes solving problems.
+I build things!
+I particularly enjoy working with people who care about turning complex ideas into practical, affordable solutions.
+My approach is hands-on: prototyping, experimentation, and iterative design.
+That’s how I learn best.
+I like connecting ideas across disciplines to create outcomes that feel both functional and intentional.
+I want to work with people who share that curiosity, enjoy execution, seek collaboration, and want their work to have real, tangible impact.

 BEHIND THE SCENES

+Some builds with friends.
+Charity projects.
 Ongoing experiments.
-Builds with friends.
-Charity projects.
 Things I'm still figuring out.

 Let's Build Something